statdivlab/raoBust/README.md

 devtools::install_github("statdivlab/raoBust")
 ```

+If it would be helpful for you for this package to be on CRAN,
+please let us know.

 ## Example

 This is a really silly example to show you the syntax.
 It looks just
 like `glm()` on the input side, but outputs a summary table that
-includes robust Wald and Rao tests as well as others.
+includes robust score and robust Wald tests.

 ``` r
 library(raoBust)